- Group Tours

 Best of the Best award at the Whisky Magazine's Awards in 2001.
 Since then Japanese whisky has won numerous awards, moving the Japanese whisky market from domestic to overseas.

 Bancha --- ordinary-grade green tea, has a brownish color

 Matcha --- powdered green tea used in the tea ceremony

 Mugicha --- roasted barley tea

 Sencha --- medium-grade green tea

-Much like Whisky, more people in Japan are enjoying high quality wines and vineyards.
+Much like Whisky, more people in Japan are enjoying high quality wines and are traveling to vineyards more often.
 Vineyards in Japan use only the highest quality grapes to produce a wine that can win over the foreign audience.
 The Yamanashi prefecture is filled with wonderful vineyards with top-quality wine you can enjoy with scenic Mt.
 Fuji nearby.

 Home to Nobel Prize Winner Yasunari Kawabata's favorite wine

 Award-Winning Japanese Winery established in 1885

 Museum dedicated to the art of Japanese Wine Making